Creating Instance Pools

-Optionally, you can associate one or more load balancers with an instance pool.
-If you do this, when you add an instance to the instance pool, the instance is automatically added to the load balancer's backend set .
+Optionally, you can associate one or more load balancers and network load balancers with an instance pool.
+If you do this, when you add an instance to the instance pool, the instance is automatically added to the load balancer's or network load balancer's backend set .
 After the instance reaches a healthy state (the instance is listening on the configured port number), incoming traffic is automatically routed to the new instance.

 Required IAM Policy

 To use Oracle Cloud Infrastructure, you must be granted security access in a policy by an administrator.
 This access is required whether you're using the Console or the REST API with an SDK, CLI, or other tool.
 If you get a message that you don’t have permission or are unauthorized, verify with your administrator what type of access you have and which compartment to work in.

 For administrators: For a typical policy that gives access to instance pools and instance configurations, see Let users manage Compute instance configurations, instance pools, and cluster networks.